 It has more than 10,000 volumes of Ionian literature as well as a rich general library.

-Very often, presentations of paint collections and prints happen, also old maps, photographs, magazines, and newspapers are also presented.
+Very often, presentations of paint collections and prints happen, as well as old maps, photographs, magazines, and newspapers are also presented.

-It is rich in active art exhibitions, maintains cooperation at a scientific level with Greek and foreign universities.
+It is rich in active art exhibitions and maintains cooperation at a scientific level with Greek and foreign universities.

 In its rooms, conferences, lectures, seminars, and musical events.